IvanValentini/Applied_Cryptography/README.md

+# ⚠ Notice

+This repository is now an archive.
+An updated version lives at [unitn-drive/applied-cryptography](https://github.com/unitn-drive/applied-cryptography).
 # Applied Cryptography
 Summary of the Applied Cryptography course given by professor Silvio Ranise.
 University of Trento 2022/2023.
 If you are really interested in the topic you are adivised to read the book [A Graduate Course in Applied Cryptography](https://toc.cryptobook.us/) By Dan Boneh and Victor Shoup as the course is heavily inspired by it and this project contains some parts of it.